geotim90/Nevini/docs/util.md

 # Module: `util`

 These commands provide various utility functions.
+This modules is active by default but can be deactivated.

 Command | Description
 --------|------------